 Narcissists have a self-centered perspective, and as their emotions change, their reality changes along with it.
 They view the present moment however their emotional filters are presenting it, and they’re usually going to be a victim.
 Discussions with a narcissistic mother are frustrating.
 If your mother is a narcissist, conversations seem futile and pointless.
 You’re not heard, much less understood.
 Your thoughts, feelings, and opinions are invalidated or mocked.
 You might even be called names or shouted at.

 “You won’t have a heart-to-heart connection with your mother, but you can learn how to interact with her in a way that feels empowering.”

 When emotionally healthy adults disagree with each other, they still speak politely to each other.
-They use logic, intelligence, good judgment, and skill sets like negotiation, and compromise.
+They use logic, intelligence, good judgment, and skill sets like negotiation and compromise.
 In conversations with emotionally immature people like narcissists, this isn’t possible.
-A narcissist mother talks at you and doesn’t hear what you say.
+A narcissistic mother talks at you and doesn’t hear what you say.
 She’s preoccupied, thinking of her next response and reviewing the list of ways that you’ve “wronged her.”
 Because she’s driven by emotion and the need to feel admired, correct, and superior, she challenges every point you make.